Topic outline

 1. Describe all my previous visual solutions symbolically, including every step and check, using correct math terminology.

-2. Solve and check linear equations symbolically using more than 1 method.
+2. Solve and check linear equations involving rational numbers using more than 1 method.

 3. Distinguish manipulations that do and do not preserve equality.